Network Architecture

 The diagram shows the network-level view — pools as single nodes, vouchers listed across them, and a multi-hop route:

 How to read it: Vouchers (purple) are standalone ERC20 tokens — each issued by a different community.
 A single voucher can be listed in multiple pools, which is what enables routing.
 Because every pool's SwapPool exposes the same interface, any route finder can discover paths and execute multi-hop swaps: whenever a voucher appears in two pools, a route exists between them.
 The overlapping token (cUSD in this example) acts as a bridge — Clinic Voucher swaps to cUSD in Pool C, then cUSD swaps to Transport Credit in Pool A. Stablecoins and widely-accepted vouchers naturally become bridges because they appear in many pools.
-Every pool sends a share of its swap fees to the Protocol Fee Controller, which routes them to the DAO Treasury.
+Every pool can send a share of its swap fees to the Protocol Fee Controller, which routes them to the configured recipient for registry, routing, clearing, safety, operations, and liquidity support.

 Pool Internals Diagram